nguyenvantien2009/cluster-rabbitmq-haproxy/README.md

-# RabbitMQ cluster với HAProxy và Docker Compose
+# RabbitMQ cluster with HAProxy and Docker Compose

 Creates a 3 node RabbitMQ cluster with a HAProxy acting as a load balancer.